-For instance, in Arizona and Ohio, where an unregulated market strategy with many authorizers has created a huge range of for-profit and nonprofit providers, studies have found that charter school students achieve at consistently lower levels than their demographically similar public school counterparts.
-40 Arizona and Ohio also have among the highest percentages of low-graduation-rate charter high schools, along with California, Hawaii, and Indiana.
-41
+For instance, in Arizona and Ohio, where an unregulated market strategy with many authorizers has created a huge range of for-profit and nonprofit providers, studies have found that charter school students achieve at consistently lower levels than their demographically similar public school counterparts.40 Arizona and Ohio also have among the highest percentages of low-graduation-rate charter high schools, along with California, Hawaii, and Indiana.41 become authorizers than any other state.
+There are currently more than 65 authorizers in the state, and over 50% of charter schools in Ohio have been sponsored by entities not connected with any public agency.
+As a result, there has been a proliferation of charters, leading to concerns about both quality and accountability.42 There are also many authorizers in Arizona, where charters are granted for 15 years with little accountability in the interim.43

-NCES data show that 87% of virtual schools were identified as low-graduation-rate schools in 2013-14, with an average graduation rate of only 40%, less than half the national average rate of 82%.
+NCES data show that 87% of virtual schools were identified as lowgraduation-rate schools in 2013-14, with an average graduation rate of only 40%, less than half the national average rate of 82%.